 You can approve the reimbursement request if the new information has everything you need.
 If not, your employee can appeal the declined request under ERISA.
 During the appeals process, you must follow regulations issued by ERISA and the Department of Labor and the procedures outlined in your plan documents.

-You can proceed with the reimbursement request if the result favors the participant.
+You can proceed with the reimbursement request if the result favors the employee.

 Once you’ve approved an employee’s reimbursement request, you must pay it according to the timeline and processes outlined in your plan documents.